Aymkdn/html-to-pdfmake/README.md

 ## Donate

-You can support my work by [making a donation](https://www.paypal.me/aymkdn).
+You can support my work by [making a donation](https://www.paypal.me/aymkdn), or by visiting my [Github Sponsors page](https://github.com/sponsors/Aymkdn).
 Thank you!